Sagarpatel2515/FPGA-implementation-of-binary-to-grey-code-using-vivado-software-/README.md

 # Requirements
-Xilinx Vivado Software (for simulation and FPGA programming) FPGA development board (optional for hardware testing)
+Xilinx Vivado Software (for simulation and FPGA programming) FPGA development board ( for hardware testing)

 # Applications
 This project is useful for applications in error minimization for digital systems, sensors, rotary encoders, and other fields where signal reliability is critical.